MatiLELE/DBproject/README.md

 # DBproject
-A very simple example of data base creation using python
+A very simple example of database creation using python and SQLite